Saturday, October 31, 2009

 So this is actually their debut single (1991) off of Without Warning.
 "Do It Any Way You Wanna Do It" is an album track off of that; but this single also includes an exclusive remix (also produced by Hot Day).
 The album version was already hot, but this one bumps even harder.
 It's got some choice, hard, deeper drums and a serious, head-nodding bassline.
 It's also got a classic, old school echo-y bell loop cut in and out of the track.
 The Instrumental Remix and Original Mix are also included.
 The original is fresh, with some cool rolling drums and a nice sample; but this one will definitely make your system thump harder.

 The B-side is "I'm Flippin'" in Vocal Remix, Instrumental Remix and Original Mix versions.
-This remix isn't so exclusive - it later turned up on the 1992 "I'm Flippin'" remix 12" (which you'll still wanna pick up for the other two "I'm Flippin'" remixes), labeled as the Video Remix.
-The Video Remix is the one instrumental they didn't include on the '92 12", too; so that's another exclusive.
+This remix isn't so exclusive - it later turned up on the 1992 "I'm Flippin'" remix 12" (which you'll still wanna pick up for the other "I'm Flippin'" remixes), labeled as the Video Remix.
+And curiously, the Original Mix isn't the album version, but Vocal Remix from the 12" (not to be confused with the Vocal Remix on this tape).

 So I don't know how rare this was back in the day... probably not very (at least in New York).
 But today, a Tuff City cassingle?
 Most people probably don't even know it's worthwhile (though you'd be hard pressed to pass up that cover if you saw it); but now you've been hipped to it, so keep an eye out.